 On 3 January 2017, the Group and Qatar Investment Authority entered into various agreements establishing a 50:50 consortium that acquired 19.5 per cent. of OSJC Rosneft Oil ("Rosneft") and entered into a 5-year offtake agreement with Rosneft, representing an additional 220,000 barrels per day for the Group's oil marketing business.
 The consortium will also evaluate and potentially enter into additional opportunities related to infrastructure, logistics and global trading.
-The Group's funding commitment to the consortium was a $\in$ 300 million equity contribution paid in advance in December 2016, which represents the entirety of its economic exposure to the consortium and the Rosneft shares.
+The Group's funding commitment to the consortium was a €300 million equity contribution paid in advance in December 2016, which represents the entirety of its economic exposure to the consortium and the Rosneft shares.
+On 8 September 2017, the consortium announced an agreement to dispose of a 14.16 per cent. stake in Rosneft.
+For further details, see "Operating and Financial Review - Recent Developments".